zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Irma says, “Can’t you just humor me?”
 “To humor” (h umor) someone is to go along with someone’s idea or perhaps even some joke  that someone is telling – to pretend that you agree with this person even tho ugh you don’t really agree with them or even though you don’t really think tha t his idea is something that is a good one.
 To humor someone would be to pretend that  you agree or pretend that whatever they are saying is true.

 Irma says “Can’t you just humor me?
 I’m trying to k eep hope alive.”
-“To keep hope alive” means to continue to be positive, to co ntinue to be optimistic even when bad things are happening, even when perhaps th ere is no good reason for you to be hopeful about the future.
+“To keep hope alive” means to continue to be positive, to co ntinue to be optimistic even when bad things are happening, even when perhaps there is no good reason for you to be hopeful about the future.
 Bert says, “Oh,  sure.
 Hey, I think I hear something.”
 Now Bert thinks he hears something.
 Irm a says, “You do?”

 Then Burt responds, “Yeah, it’s Santa Claus on his sleigh.”
 He’s actually joking.
 He says he hears something, and when Irma asks him what, he responds “Santa Claus on his sleigh.”
 Santa Claus is, of course, the symbol of Christmas, and in the popular belief – at least among children – Sant a Claus delivers presents, gifts, to them every Christmas.

 How does Santa Claus do this?
 Well he rides through  the sky, not in a helicopter – though that would seem like a good idea – but in a “sleigh” (sleigh).
 A “sleigh” is another word for a large “sled” (sled).
 What’s a  sled?
 A “sleigh” or a “sled” is something that moves over the snow and ice, usually  pulled by an animal such as horse or perhaps even a reindeer.
 Sleighs are la rge sleds that people travel in, in cold places.

 It’s not something really that you see very much of  anymore.
-Usually it’s just done for entertainment nowadays, although there are  still, in some places of the world, people who travel by sleigh because that’s t he most efficient way of getting across snow or ice when you don’t have a he licopter.
+Usually it’s just done for entertainment nowadays, although there are  still, in some places of the world, people who travel by sleigh because that’s the most efficient way of getting across snow or ice when you don’t have a he licopter.

 Now let’s listen to the dialogue, this time at a normal speed.